paultongyoo/churn-model-evaluation-platform/README.md

          * `integration/`
             * Contains tests utilizing `testcontainer[localstack]` to mock AWS component with LocalStack equivalent
 * `code/s3_to_prefect_lambda/`
-	* Contains Dockerfile that packages `lambda_function.py` and its dependencies for notifying Prefect pipeline of new file drops:
+	* Contains Dockerfile that packages `lambda_function.py` and its dependencies for notifying Prefect pipeline of new file drops
 * `data/`
    * These files were split from the original data set:
       * `customer_churn_0.csv`: File used to drain model